ur369eth/urAwardDistributor.eth/readme.md

-# RewardDistributor Contract
+# AwardDistributor Contract

-This contract is used to distribute rewards to different addresses based on a percentage.
+This contract is used to distribute awards to different addresses based on a percentage.
 The contract is only accessible by the owner.

 ## Functions